Barometre-de-la-Science-Ouverte/bso3-techdoc/methodology/bso3.md

 and networks.
 ```

 We consider however that this not a standard dataset citation.
 It informs about the origin and location of some data used in the research work, but does not describe precisely which data is considered.
-Similarly, we can see references to a large project/collaboration/experiments (collaboration in the sense of HEP or Astronomy, such as ATLAS, CMS, LHCb), for actually referencing data produced/shared by the collaboration and not the collaboration itself.
+Similarly, we can see references to a large project/collaboration/experiments (collaboration in the sense of HEP or Astronomy, such as ATLAS, CMS, LHCb), for actually referencing in general data produced/shared by the collaboration and not the collaboration itself.
+Such general reference is again not considered as a dataset mention.

 To summarize, we currently exclude these general mentions to such data initiatives and projects from our dataset extraction.
 Only mentions to individual research dataset or collection are considered as "dataset".